Native American Indian Spa Treatments

 Each represents a specific color, direction, attribute of learning focus, and path to follow.

 This clockwise circle represents the spiral of life, with the directional energy that influences it.
 The Center is for the Creator and the Four Directions of the Universal Circle.
 The Four Directions provide guidance in understanding our behaviors and directions.
-The Directions provide us balance and we must find harmony in relationship to all that exists in our environment.
+The Directions provide us with balance, and we must find harmony in our relationship with all that exists in our environment.

 The Four Directions also connect us with the spirit of the animals and birds as our brothers and sisters in the Universal Circle.
-In traditional teachings, the circle represents omnipresent energy that exists in the universe – which is, the never-ending Circle of Life.
+In traditional teachings, the circle represents the omnipresent energy in the universe – the never-ending Circle of Life.

-Some spas are incorporating these into treatments such as the Four Directions Body Treatment at the Sagestone Spa at Red Mountain.
+Some spas incorporate these into treatments, such as the Four Directions Body Treatment at the Sagestone Spa at Red Mountain.

 Sweat Lodges